Wardrobe of Mary, Queen of Scots: Red clothing on the scaffold

 A French account of the execution mentions her cotillon (petticoat) of red velvet, with corps (bodice) of red satin, and a paire des manches (doublet) of red satin, "thus she was executed all in red".
 The Blairs College portrait of Mary has a vignette of the execution showing her upper half in red.
+Recent writers suppose that Mary wore red to suggest an affiliation to martyrdom, since the colour may represent martyrdom.

-Another account of the execution, written by a Catholic writer, mentions that she wore a gown of black satin with French-style embroidery of black velvet.
+Some contemporary accounts of the execution do not mention red clothes.
+A Catholic writer mentions that she wore a gown of black satin with French-style embroidery of black velvet.
 A gown of this description was listed at Chartley and after the execution.
 This writer does not mention the disrobing or any red clothes.
+Mary's physician Dominique Bourgoing mentions that her two women Jean Kennedy and Elizabeth Curle took off Mary's veil, her mantle with a train and her doublet, "voylle, son manteau à queue et son pourpoinct".

 A 19th-century historian James Anthony Froude conjectured that the "blood-red" costume, the crimson petticoat and kirtle, mentioned by Wingfield and others, was extraordinary and deliberate or "carefully studied".
+Froude's suggestions were challenged by John Morris, who argued that the "rouge" or "blood-red" costume was an item mentioned by Adam Blackwood, a velvet "juppe" identifiable with a "pourpoinct" in the June 1586 inventory and described as "cramoisy brun", a dark red brown.
 Red petticoats were not uncommon in Elizabethan England, and physicians such as Andrew Boorde thought that red clothes promoted health benefits.

-Recent writers suppose that Mary wore red to suggest an affiliation to martyrdom, since the colour may represent martyrdom.

 A glove at Saffron Walden Museum is said to have been her gift to Marmaduke Darrell at Fotheringhay.
 He was an English administrator of her household.
 The leather glove is embroidered with coloured silks and silver thread, and lined with crimson satin.